Consider this your ultimate guide to finding the best Ethereum wallet in 2022 to store your Ether and other valuable cryptocurrencies.

-Having just been recently acquired by Binance – one of the largest and most reputable cryptocurrency exchanges in blockchain – Trust Wallet is an open-source, decentralized wallet for Ethereum, ERC20, and ERC223 tokens.
+Owned by Binance – one of the largest and most reputable cryptocurrency exchanges in blockchain – Trust Wallet is an open-source, decentralized wallet for Ethereum, ERC20, and ERC223 tokens.

 Trust Wallet is capable of storing over 20,000 cryptocurrency assets, sanctioning users to download with their iOS or early Android as well.
 Furthermore, Trust Wallet is completely anonymous, meaning that all user personal information and data is kept private and secure.

 And, for users looking to trade at the tips of their fingertips, Trust Wallet is also partnered with Kyber Network, one of the largest decentralized liquidity networks in crypto.

 If you’d like to read up further on Trust Wallet, head on over to their website or check out their reviews here.

 Jaxx Cryptocurrency Wallet

 Renowned for its superior privacy and integration with ShapeShift, Jaxx is a multi-asset cryptocurrency wallet which supports 13 cryptos, including Ethereum.

 When using Jaxx, a user’s private keys never leave the actual device, ultimately granting users “true ownership” of their private keys.
 And on top of it’s recognized simplicity and customer support, Jaxx is free and doesn’t require users to sign up for any service or platform.